 Wellwood Waugh's parents were Alexander Waugh and Catherine Colvin (1719-1809).
 An Alexander Waugh and Kathrine Kelvie had a son William born April 13, 1746, in Troqueer, Kirkudbrightshire.

 Wellwood Waugh married Helen "Nelly" Henderson in about 1759.
-They had at least eight children (dates unconfirmed).
-Please note that Lockerbie is in the Parish of Drfesdale: "After January 1763, irregular entries are on six pages dated 1749–1786.
+They may have had at least nine children (dates unconfirmed).
+Please note that Lockerbie is in the Parish of Dryfesdale: "After January 1763, irregular entries are on six pages dated 1749–1786.
 Between 1785 and 1803 the record is extremely irregular with respect to dates, whole families are recorded together.
 Eighteen entries for 1790–1818 are recorded after 1819 entries.
 Mother's names are not recorded in regular entries before 1783 and sometimes omitted after that date (from Familysearch.org).

 Ecclefechan Associate Session, later United Presbyterian Church